thomasddn/qbusmqtt/README.md

 # QBUSMQTT

-Exposes states and events of the Qbus Home Automation system to a MQTT broker.
+Exposes states and events of the Qbus Home Automation system to an MQTT broker, and allows you to control it through MQTT.
+The API at https://github.com/Qbus-iot/qbusmqttapi is an ideal match for this.

-It is also available as a Home Assistant add-on: https://github.com/thomasddn/home-assistant-addons.
+QBUSMQTT is also available as a Home Assistant app: https://github.com/thomasddn/home-assistant-addons.

 [![GitHub release (with filter)][releases-shield]][releases]